FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 road upgrades to include access road to the graveyard, surfacing of the existing carpark at

-Marian Park and adjustments to drainage and paving within previous Phase 1 area--- **Patrickswell Phase 2** **Parking Review**
+Marian Park and adjustments to drainage and paving within previous Phase 1 area
+---
+**Patrickswell Phase 2** **Parking Review**

 **Location**